How to Overcome 5 Disadvantages of the Cloud

 One of the biggest reasons to avoid an in-house infrastructure is that it requires much more attention and expense when it comes to maintenance and a backup and recovery plan.
 You will constantly need to deal with finding solutions to problems that would not exist in a cloud infrastructure.
 The cloud offers built-in solutions.
 A cloud solution will take the stress out of certain areas of your business and raise comfort level.

 Asking your cloud consultant about internet failover solutions can easily solve this common dependency issue.
 It's most cost-effective to work with one tech consultant rather than several vendors.
-Centre Technologies is experienced at helping Texas businesses from Houston to Dallas, Austin and San Antonio migrate to the cloud as well as providing outsourced IT support.
+We're experienced at helping Texas businesses across Texas migrate to the cloud as well as providing outsourced IT support.
 A major advantage to moving to the cloud is that the business can be operated remotely around the clock.

 The key to a successful failover plan is that it offers backup in such a way that odds fall close to zero for downtime.
 Using a backup internet solution boosts a company's reliability.
 The cloud offers redundancy in data backup so that data is more protected than in a proprietary enterprise solution.
 The more prepared a company is for disasters, the more favorability it will have in online reviews.

-Public cloud security threats continue to grow as more organizations make the move to public cloud platforms such as Azure, AWS or Google.
+PROBLEM: Public cloud security threats continue to grow as more organizations make the move to public cloud platforms such as Azure, AWS or Google.
 The majority of breaches are due to misconfigurations in the cloud platform.
-Azure for instance, provides best practices on configuring all workloads based on each individual workload.
+For instance, Azure provides best practices on configuring all workloads based on each individual workload.

-By leveraging Centre’s Cloud Detection and Response (CDR) service will provide visibility as new workloads are added, CDR will advise if they are configured against best practices so the workloads can be properly secured.
-This feature is in addition to threat hunting capabilities in CDR.
+By leveraging Centre’s Automatic Threat Containment service will provide visibility as new workloads are added, MDR will advise if they are configured against best practices so the workloads can be properly secured.
+This feature is in addition to threat hunting capabilities in MDR.
+As a result, over 95%of cloud breaches are prevented using MDR to actively hunt, block, and automatically isolate malicious cloud activity.

-In order to reap the benefits of cloud computing, your business must always have an internet connection.
+PROBLEM: In order to reap the benefits of cloud services, your business must always have an internet connection.
 Unfortunately, there is no way to get around this fact.
 You need a network in order to send files to the cloud and retrieve them.

 “Most of the publicized cloud outages affect organizations that maintain a legacy deployment model when moving to the cloud.
 Businesses with the most cloud success implemented a cloud strategy around availability—first.”